looker-open-source/embed-sdk/README.md

 If you want to use the `demo_self_signed.py` example you will need to update `packages.json` and replace `demo.py` with `demo_self_signed.py`.

-To run the cookieless embed demo, run the following commands from the top-level embed-sdk directory.
+Alternatively run the TypeScript demo server which also supports cookieless embed.

 - `npm install`
-- `npm start`
+- `npm run server`
 - The server will listen on port 8080.

 ## Troubleshooting